OOPSpam/blog/_posts/2024-08-16-spam-protection-for-formidable.md

 v3 came after many people complained about accessibility and usability issues with v2. v2 asks visitors to solve a challenge before submitting a form.
 To address this issue, Google removed the "challenge" part of reCaptcha.
 As a result, with v3, users don't solve any challenges.
 Instead, it tracks the user's behavior on your website and scores the user from 0 (bot) to 1 (human).
 It is up to the website owner to determine the threshold.
 In Formidable Forms, you don't have control over this threshold.

 Many people are happy with reCaptcha.
 It is effective against simple bots, however, advanced bots can [bypass reCaptcha](https://www.oopspam.com/blog/bypassing-captcha).
 There are also "captcha farms" where people get paid to solve reCaptcha.
-It will also [slow down your website](https://www.oopspam.com/blog/recaptcha-performance-analyses) as it loads extra JS files into your website.
+It will also [slow down your website](https://www.oopspam.com/blog/recaptcha-performance-analyses) as it loads extra JavaScript files into your website.

 ![Formidable Forms reCaptcha](/blog/assets/posts/formidable-forms/recaptcha.png "Formidable Forms reCaptcha")

-If you are looking for a free and quick workaround, reCAPTCHA is your solution.
+If you are looking for a free solution, reCAPTCHA is a good option.

 ## Final thoughts